Horus-Org/dart-dlc/README.md

 - [ ] Feedback
 - [ ] Fix issues and bugs
 - [ ] Add new functions and features (Bitcoin Core, LND, CLN and Eclair)
+- [ ] Compatible with Flutter for build apps
 - [ ] Release out of beta in 2024